 - 1. All players are eligible to touch or receive a pass.
 A forward pass may be thrown provided the passer's feet are behind the line of scrimmage when the ball is released.
 Only one forward pass may be thrown per down. - 2.
-The passer must release the ball within 5 seconds after the snap - Penalty: Loss of down no yardage penalty - 3.
 A forward pass is illegal if: - a.
 The passer's foot is beyond the line of scrimmage when the ball is released. - b.
 Thrown after team possession has changed. - c.
 Intentionally thrown to the ground or out of bounds to save a loss of yardage. - d.
-A passer catches their own untouched forward pass - e.
+A passer catches his/her own untouched forward pass - e.
 There is more than one forward pass per down. - f.
 When an illegal forward pass touches the ground or goes out of bounds, the ball belongs to the offensive team at the spot the ball touches the ground or goes out of bounds.
-If a player catches an illegal forward pass, the ball continues to be in play until declared dead. - Penalty: Illegal Pass, 3 yards from the spot of the pass and a loss of down.
+If a player catches an illegal forward pass, the ball continues to be in play until declared dead.

+• Penalty: Illegal Pass, 5 yards from the spot of the pass and a loss of down.